Dr. Alex Stone, DPT, CSCS

 For starters, it has a 10mm amplitude, which is enough to complete the job well.

-You’ll still be able to press the gun against the skin, and it should be able to withstand some decent pressure without hitting hard on sore or sensitive areas of your leg (let’s call it a comfortable Renpho leg massage).
+You’ll still be able to press the device against the skin, and it should be able to withstand some decent pressure without hitting hard on sore or sensitive areas of your leg (let’s call it a comfortable Renpho leg massage).
 With continued use, it may reduce the need for night splints.

 The device is backed by a 1-year warranty, and you have 30 days to return the device for any reason.

-It currently costs $109.99, but save yourself $20 and get it for $89.99 with our exclusive link: Get it at opove.com here.
+It currently costs $99.99, but save $30 and get it for $69.99 with our exclusive link: Get it at Renpho.com here.

 Hyperice Hypervolt is another household name regarding massage guns – head to head with Therabody and their Theraguns.

-We recommend either the regular gray Hypervolt 2 or the enhanced Hypervolt 2 Pro version.
+We recommend either the regular Hypervolt 2 or the enhanced Hypervolt 2 Pro version.
 You may want to skip the Hypervolt Go 2, as it is likely too weak for deep tissue massage on leg muscles, as discussed in this Hypervolt Comparison.

 The Hypervolt 2 Pro, on the other hand, has a respectable 14mm amplitude (we had to measure it because Hyperice doesn’t say what it is) and an estimated 30-35 lbs. of stall force, which makes it adequate for proper percussive therapy.

-The good news is that Hyperice recently reduced the prices of their devices again.
-The regular Hypervolt 2 was $299, but now it’s down to $199, while the Hypervolt 2 Pro is down to $329.
-Both devices come with only a 1-year warranty, and neither includes a carrying case.
+The good news is that Hyperice recently reduced the prices of its devices again.
+The regular Hypervolt 2 costs $229, while the Hypervolt 2 Pro is $349.

 Opove M3 Pro 2 – Our Preferred Budget-Friendly Choice